MarkulakS/PuchrowiczDesign/README.md

 </br></br>
 In the "About me" section, a brief description of experience and professional goals is presented.
 </br>
 The "Projects" section allows you to view projects divided into categories.
-In this section you will find information about most important projects.
+In this section, you will find information about the most important projects.
 </br>
 The contact form allows the user to send an e-mail to the customer's mailbox.
 </br></br>